Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 As the JavaScript code is completed, a code validation test is carried out by using [JSHint](https://jshint.com/), which is a static code analysis tool used in software development for checking if JavaScript source code complies with coding rules.

 **`quantity_input_script.html`** (js code in cart app), **`stripe_elements.js`**, **`quantity_input_script.html`** (js code in product app), **`countryfield.js`** and js script on **`cart.html`** are tested.
 There is a warning of `'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).` so solve the warning by putting `/*jshint esversion: 6 */`.<br>
-`$` shows on all the files as an undefined variable but this is jQuery symbol so can be ignored. `Stripe` on `stripe_elements.js` shows as an undefined variable but this comes from Stripe document so it can be ignored
+`$` shows on all the files as an undefined variable but this is jQuery symbol so can be ignored. `Stripe` on `stripe_elements.js` shows as an undefined variable but this comes from Stripe document so it can be ignored.

 <div align="right"><a href="#testing-top">🔝</a></div>